Short URL: http://tnot.es/usGA

 youll find Southern charm, the energy of a college town, and the metropolitan zeal

-of neighboring Atlanta.
+of neighbouring Atlanta.
 Stroll Decaturs historic districts, browse eclectic

 boutiques, and dine in quaint cafes.